m-saeid/ModeNetR_PointSkipNet/README.md

 ## Test

-Test PointSkipNet with checkpoint using:
+Test Point-SkipNet with checkpoint using:
 ```shell
 cd Point-SkipNet
 dataset="modelnetR" bash run_test.sh   # To test on the refined dataset(modeletR)